MarceloLopezS/mastermind-celebrity-recognition-front-end/README.md

 # Mastermind - Face Detection App: Front-End

-This is the front end part of the face detection app project, developed as a Single Page Application, using *React.js*, written with clean, organized and up to date code; utilizing best practices for optimal understanding and readability, as well as the latest tools available.
+This is the Front-End part of the face detection app project, developed as a Single Page Application, using *React.js*, written with clean, organized and up to date code; utilizing best practices for optimal understanding and readability, as well as the latest tools available.

 ## Simple sumary